All Episodes

 If you don't have a manufacturing base, you can't defend anybody, including yourself.

-And uh I hope the council of foreign relations on foreign relations got a little religion today, because I was preaching, brother.
+And I hope the Council on Foreign Relations got a little religion today because I was preaching, brother.

-He's preaching the gospel of MAGA, and I was preaching it uh the way they didn't like because I gave them the data, the facts, sir.
+I was preaching the gospel of MAGA, and I was preaching it the way they didn't like because I gave them the data, the facts, sir.

 steve bannon

-You've got to be invited to be part of the Council on Foreign Relations, really headquartered in New York, but with a massive uh state-of-the-art office in DC right near the White House.
+You got to be invited to be part of the Council on Foreign Relations, really headquartered in New York, but with a massive state-of-the-art office in D.C. right near the White House.

 You also had Anna Swanson, and I would say Anna's probably one of the smartest people in the country about trade.

-She does a great job of the New York Times, although she's not a she's not, she's a globalist, not a nationalist.
+She does a great job of the New York Times, although she's a globalist, she's not a nationalist.

-But then you had to you had a live audience of the uh invitation only of the council, and then you had, I don't know, five, ten thousand people just on their zoom, a zoom call, and we had you know hundreds of thousands watching live.
+But then you had a live audience, invitation only of the council, and then you had, I don't know, 5,010,000 people just on their Zoom, a Zoom call, and we had hundreds of thousands watching live.

 You actually got up in their grill like I've never seen before.

-How did they respond to your kind of reading the right?
+How did they respond to your kind of reading around?

 peter navarro

-Well well, first of all, guest hosting on the war room is good training to go get in the grill of uh the globalists.
+Well, first of all, guest hosting on the war room is good training to go get in the grill of the globalists.

-Um I thought that uh the reception in the room was uh surprisingly warm.
+I thought that the reception in the room was surprisingly warm.

 The problem is the leadership and the fellows who take the checks and write the articles and things like foreign policy.

-But but these are smart people, they have eyes and ears, and they can see over time that Donald Trump's trade policies is certain have certainly been very effective.
+They have eyes and ears, and they can see over time that Donald Trump's trade policies have certainly been very effective.

 They can certainly see that it's Donald Trump creating peace, not war.

-And everybody's kind of grudgingly admitting, uh, who hasn't yet that yeah, it's working pretty damn good.
+And everybody's kind of grudgingly admitting, who hasn't yet, that, yeah, it's working pretty damn good.

-But um we went to them today and uh they heard the message, and hopefully uh uh they'll they'll come home to us as well.
+But we went to them today and they heard the message, and hopefully they'll come home to us as well.

 steve bannon

-Uh I know I don't want to any obviously classifying information inside baseball, but today you have both the kinetic part of the war President Trump is trying to solve with this slaughter in Ukraine and President Trump comes on once again with the empathetic too many dead.
+I know I don't want any obviously classified information inside baseball, but today you have both the kinetic part of the war President Trump is trying to solve with this slaughter in Ukraine.

-You've also, you Jameson, Ambassador Greer, Scott Besson are dealing with the Chinese Communist Party on what looks like open warfare about rare earth.
+You've also, you, Jameson, Ambassador Greer, Scott Besson, are dealing with the Chinese Communist Party and what looks like open warfare about rare earths.

 Where just we overall directionally, where do we stand with this?